 Are We Fanatics?

 So why the “fanatics” label?
-It is because we have so committed ourselves to following the Lord Jesus that we allow Him to control every aspect of our daily lives.
+It is because we Christ-followers have so committed ourselves to following the Lord Jesus that we allow Him to control every aspect of our daily lives.
 Although we are all works-in-progress as we stumble towards the Light, our ongoing and ever-increasing surrender to His active rule over our lives is supposed to be our ultimate and supreme life-goal, our raison d’etre from now throughout eternity.
-The atheists and agnostics simply cannot fathom that kind of devotion, thinking we are delusional, even insane.
+The atheists and agnostics simply cannot fathom that kind of devotion, believing us to be delusional, even insane.
 As the Apostle Paul stated:

 For since, in the wisdom of God, the world through wisdom did not know God, it pleased God through the foolishness of the message preached to save those who believe.
 For Jews request a sign, and Greeks seek after wisdom; but we preach Christ crucified, to the Jews a stumbling block and to the Greeks foolishness, but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God. — 1 Corinthians 1:21-24 (emphasis mine)